MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-wirelessdisplay.md

 <!-- AllowProjectionFromPCOverInfrastructure-Description-Begin -->
 <!-- Description-Source-DDF -->
 This policy allows you to turn off projection from a PC over infrastructure.
-If you set it to 0, your PC cannot discover or project to other infrastructure devices, though it may still be possible to discover and project over WiFi Direct.
+If you set it to 0, your PC can't discover or project to other infrastructure devices, though it may still be possible to discover and project over WiFi Direct.
 If you set it to 1, your PC can discover and project to other devices over infrastructure.
 <!-- AllowProjectionFromPCOverInfrastructure-Description-End -->